jiegec/screenmux/README.md

-Suppose you have two computer A and B wanting to stream to server:
+Suppose you have two computers A and B wanting to stream to server:

 Start a ffserver in the server:
 ```